amspell04/comp423-course-notes/docs/tutorials/rust-setup.md

 1. Make sure that you are inside your hello-comp423 direcotry in VSCode and that the dev container is running.
 2. Open a terminal inside VSCode and run the following command:
 ```
-cargo new hellocomp
+cargo new hellocomp --vcs none
 ```
-    *What does this command do?* This command will creat a new Rust project named "hellocomp"!
+    *What does this command do?* This command will create a new Rust project named "hellocomp"!
+The --vcs none flag will make sure that the cargo new command does not create a new git repository.

 1. Navigate to the src/main.rs file in your project directory.
-2. Edit the default "Hello World" statement to say "Hello COMP423".
+2. Edit the default "Hello, World!" statement to say "Hello COMP423" and save the file.
-3. Now open a terminal in your VSCode window and run the following command to compile your project:
+3. Now return to the terminal in your VSCode window and run the following commands to compile your project:
 ```
+cd hellocomp
 cargo build
 ```
-    *What does this command do?* This command compiles our project similar to running gcc in C!
+    *What does these commands do?* The first command enters the hellocomp Rust project we created in the previous cargo command.
+We must enter this project directory for the terminal to have access to the necessary files to execute the program.
+The second command compiles our project similar to running gcc in C!
 When a program is compiled it is translated from the high-level language we know, Rust, to a machine-readable binary file that can be executed by the compiler.
 4. Lastly, run the following command to run your program:
 ```
 cargo run
 ```
-    *What does this command do?* This command causes the compiler to execute the binary file created by running the cargo build command.
+    *What does this command do?* This command causes the compiler to execute the binary file created when running the cargo build command.
+This is different from cargo build as cargo run actually executes the binary file while the cargo build command just compiles the binary file.
-5. If you switch your view from terminal to output you should see Hello COMP423!
+5. In the terminal after the cargo run command you should see "Hello COMP423" output!

 Congrats!
 You have successfully set up a development container from scratch and created your very first Rust project!